concur/developer.concur.com/src/api-reference/travel/itinerary-v4/itinerary.markdown

   * [Hotel Vendor Codes](#hotel-vendor-codes)
   * [Ride Vendor Codes](#ride-vendor-codes)

+## <a name="overview"></a>Overview

+The GET Itinerary API provides clients and authorized partners access to travel itinerary data.
+They can now subscribe to events and fetch trips by ID.

+> **Limitations**: This API is only available to partners who have been granted access by SAP Concur.
+Access to this documentation does not provide access to the API.

 ## Prior Versions

-- Itinerary API V1 documentation is available <a href="/api-reference/travel/itinerary/itinerary.html">here </a>
+* Itinerary v1 documentation is available <a href="/api-reference/travel/itinerary/itinerary.html">here</a>.

 ## <a name="process-flow"></a>Process Flow